MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-The AWS Enhanced Package has been put together to offer an easy and quick review of your current AWS infrastructure to see if it is possible to make it better.
-Subjects can be around most AWS Services, pricing & security.
+The AWS Enhanced Package is an audit of your current AWS service and the analysis on how to make the configuration, the billing and the security around it better.
+The package is composed of the following: (1) Audit (2) Presentation of the possible enhancements (3) Questions & Answers Session.
+The package does not include troubleshooting an existing problem, the AWS service chosen must be up and running correctly.
 </h5>

 <div class="br-01">